On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: A general three-dimensional obstacle problem for a linearly elastic shell

 We will also assume that the shell is subjected to \emph{applied body forces} whose density per unit volume is defined by means of its covariant components $f^{i, \varepsilon} \in L^2(\Omega^\varepsilon)$, and to a \emph{homogeneous boundary condition of place} along the portion $\Gamma^\varepsilon_0$ of its lateral face (i.e., the displacement vanishes on $\Gamma^\varepsilon_0$).

 The confinement condition considered in this paper, which was originally suggested by Brezis \& Stampacchia~\cite{BrezisStampacchia1968}, does not take any traction forces into account.
-One of the reasons for the latter choice is that obstacle problems are free-boundary problems and, by Classical Mechanics, there could be no traction forces acting on the portion of the boundary of the three-dimensional shell that engages contact with the obstacle.
+One reason for neglecting traction forces is that, since this portion of the boundary is not \emph{a priori} specified, i.e., it is an \emph{unknown} in such obstacle problem , there should be no traction forces acting on the portion of the boundary of the three-dimensional shell in contact with the obstacle.

 In this paper we consider a specific \emph{obstacle problem} for such a shell, in the sense that the shell is subjected to a \emph{confinement condition}, expressing that any \emph{admissible displacement vector field} $v^\varepsilon_i \bm{g}^{i, \varepsilon}$ must be such that all the points of the corresponding deformed configuration remain in a prescribed \emph{half-space} of the form